Media coverage of the Israeli–Palestinian conflict: Wikipedia

-The Yesha Council and Israel Sheli, launched a project to improve coverage of Zionist views on Wikipedia.
-The project organiser, Ayelet Shaked emphasized that the information has to be reliable and meet Wikipedia rules.
+Two Israeli right-wing groups, the Yesha Council and My Israel, launched a project to increase the dissemination of pro-Israel views on Wikipedia.
+The project organiser, Ayelet Shaked, emphasized that the information has to be reliable and meet Wikipedia rules.
 "The idea is not to make Wikipedia rightist but for it to include our point of view," said Naftali Bennett, the director of the Yesha Council.
 In this vein, the groups taught a course on how to edit Wikipedia.
 The Yesha Council also launched a new prize, "Best Zionist Editor," to be awarded to the most productive editor on Israel-related topics.

 In 2013, news outlets including Haaretz and France24 reported the indefinite block of an editor who had concealed the fact that he was an employee of right-wing media group NGO Monitor.
 The editor was reported to have edited English Wikipedia articles on the Israeli–Palestinian conflict "in an allegedly biased manner".

-Watchdog groups

-This is an alphabetically sorted list of media watchdog groups which monitor coverage of the conflict in Western news media.
-While academics debate the impact of the media on public opinion, lobbying organisations view the media as essential in influencing public perceptions of the conflict and, therefore, as paramount in influencing and securing favorable public policy in relation to the conflict.